 Since the beta-carotene to vitamin A conversion requires a healthy digestive system, and many people are dependent upon medications to relieve heartburn, constipation, diarrhea, and bloating, we know that many people are simply not able to make this conversion.

-Children, especially infants, don’t make the conversion all!
+Children, especially infants, don’t make the conversion at all!
 Yet, we feed them baby food such as strained carrots and spinach, both of which carry high amounts of beta-carotene.

-Do you ever wonder, if it is human nature to always act so illogically?!
+Do you ever wonder if it is human nature to always act so illogically?!

-In addition, there are many factors that deplete the body’s supply of vitamin A (and other nutrients as well) such as:
+Additionally, there are many factors that deplete the body’s supply of vitamin A (and other nutrients as well) such as: